vision-web3/ethereum-contracts/script/README.md

 ### DeployContracts

 Deploy all contracts from any gas paying account (on chains where the old PAN does not exist)
+Note: This does not deploys Vision Token.
+Deployment of Vision Token is done by a separate script [VisionTokenStandalone](#visiontokenstandalone)

+Order of deployment and configuration should be
+1. Deploy vision Token using VisionTokenStandalone.deploy
+2. Deploy all hub contracts using DeployContracts.deploy
+3. Pause Vision Token using VisionTokenStandalone.pause
+4. Set Forwarder at Vision Token using VisionTokenStandalone.setVisionForwarder
+5. Configure Vision hub and other related contracts using DeployContracts.roleActions
+6. register Vision Token at VisionHub using VisionTokenStandalone.registerTokenAtVisionHub

+Above needs to be repeated for all chains and once done
+1. Register external VisionTokens on all chains using VisionTokenStandalone.registerVisionInHub
+2. Registering other external tokens at hub using RegisterExternalTokens.roleActions

 ```bash
 $ forge script ./script/DeployContracts.s.sol --account local_deployer --password '' --rpc-url local-8545 -vvvv --sig "deploy()"